dotnet/docs/docs/framework/whats-new/index.md

 - [Networking](#net471)
 - [ASP.NET](#asp-net471)

-In addition, a major focus in the .NET Framework 4.7.1 is improved accessibility, so that apps are able to work well with a variety of devices and form factors.
+In addition, a major focus in the .NET Framework 4.7.1 is improved accessibility, which allows an application to provide an appropriate experience for users of Assistive Technology.
 For information on accessibility improvements in the .NET Framework 4.7.1, see [What's new in accessibility in the .NET Framework](whats-new-in-accessibility.md).

 <a name="core471" />
 #### Core